Al Jazeera controversies: Israel

 In February 2015, Al Jazeera posted an article on its online edition alleging that the Israeli government had opened dams in its southern region to intentionally flood parts of the Gaza Strip.
 The article was replaced on 25 February with a statement that there were no dams in southern Israel and the original article was false.
 During the June 2017 Jerusalem attack, Israeli media accused Al-Jazeera of not identifying it as a terrorist attack and ignoring an attack by three Palestinians on the Temple Mount in Old Jerusalem (focusing instead on the killing of a Palestinian by Israeli forces during Friday prayers).

+Al Jazeera veteran Shireen Abu Akleh, covering an Israeli raid in Jenin on 11 May 2022, was fatally shot in the head.
+Israel later said its soldier probably fired the round by mistake, while Al Jazeera insists she was deliberately targeted.

+On 1 April 2024, Israel's parliament approved a law that would allow Israel to shut down Al Jazeera broadcasts from inside the country and occupied territories.
+Prime Minister of Israel, Benjamim Netanyahu, accused Al-Jazeera of "actively participating in the October 7 massacre and inciting against IDF soldiers".
+Israeli authorities also cited Al Jazeera's alleged links to Hamas.

+On 5 May 2024, the Israeli government shut down Al Jazeera in Israel and authorized the seizure of its equipment.
+An Israeli court deemed following the presentation of evidence in June 2024 that "Al Jazeera is perceived by the terrorist organization Hamas as its propaganda and intelligence arm" and raised concern on the influence of Al Jazeera content in encouring violent acts within Israel.
+Following Israel's closure of an Al Jazeera office in the West Bank, Mustafa Barghouti criticized the move as illegal, stating, "This is the real face of Israel, a country that claims to be a democracy and claims to be supporting freedom of press...
+Israel has no right, legally speaking, to close any office in Area A or B." On 22 September 2024, Israel closed the Al Jazeera bureau in Ramallah.
+Heavily armed and masked Israeli soldiers raided Al Jazeera bureau in the occupied West Bank and delivered 45-day closure order.

 Kuwait

 The Al Jazeera office in Kuwait City was closed by government officials after the organization aired a story on police crackdowns.
 The story included interviews with members of the Kuwaiti opposition and a video of police beating activists.
 Four National Assembly members were injured in the crackdown.
-Kuwait's Minister of Information described Al Jazeera's coverage as "intervention in a Kuwaiti domestic issue."
+Kuwait's Minister of Information described Al Jazeera's coverage as "interference in Kuwait's internal affairs."